yawnoc/countdown/README.md

 # countdown

-Python solvers for Countdown (Letters and Numbers).
+Python solvers for Countdown (letters and numbers).

 ## License